ysufender/JASM/README.md

         --pipelines , -p : Use pipeline-streams instead of intermediate files.
         --working-dir <value>, -w : Set the working directory of the assembler.
         --redirect-stdout <..params..>, -r : Redirect stdout and stderr to given files.
 If only one is provided, both get redirected to it.

+        --symbol-info  : Only affects the executable builds.
+Stores the symbol information inside the resulting file.
+        --store-name  : Store assembly name in resulting file.
+It might come in handy.

         WARNING: In single mode, each file will be assembled as a static library by default.
 You can specify it with `--libType` flag.